Jeanine, 2 mg+0.03 mg 63 pcs

 Symptoms: nausea, vomiting, slight vaginal bleeding (in girls).

-Treatment: symptomatic therapy is carried out.
+Treatment: carry out symptomatic therapy.
 There is no specific antidote.

 ---|---|